Kawasaki Teryx - Axles & CVs: Stock vs Heavy‑Duty

 • Make sure the inner joint snaps fully into the diff or stub.

-• If it “almost” clicks, it’s not seated—try again until it’s locked.
+• If it almost clicks, it is not seated, try again until it locks.

 3. Check boot clamp tension